George9Waller/daily-planner/README.md

 1. Collects all translatable strings in the project and updates the `.po` files.
 2. Compiles the `.po` files into `.mo` files used by the server to inject translations.

-## `start-hosted`
-Also starts the web server.
-Used in the deployment chart to start the server in a kubernetes pod as 0.0.0.0:5000

 ## `listen-for-print`
 *Only works on linux*